getify/You-Dont-Know-JS/scope-closures/ch7.md

 Now `makeRequest(..)` is closed over `requestURL` and `requestData`, which is a little bit cleaner to understand.

-A common technique in the Functional Programming (FP) paradigm that relies on closure is called partial application (related: currying).
-Briefly, we can alter functions that require multiple inputs so some inputs are provided up front, and other inputs are provided later; the initial inputs are remembered via closure.
+Two similar techniques in the Functional Programming (FP) paradigm that rely on closure are partial application and currying.
+Briefly, we can alter the *shape* of functions that require multiple inputs so some inputs are provided up front, and other inputs are provided later; the initial inputs are remembered via closure.
 Once all inputs have been provided, the underlying action is performed.

 By creating a function instance that encapsulates some information inside (via closure), the function-with-stored-information can later be used directly without needing to re-provide that input.
+This makes that part of the code cleaner, and also offers the opportunity to use better semantic names for partially-applied functions.

 Inspired by partial application, we can further improve the above code: